-Provision for rehabilitation and restoration represents management's assessment of expenditure expected to be incurred for Coogee, Western Queen and Mt Magnet mines and the group's processing plants.
-Refer Note 1(x) for measurement and recognition criteria.
+Provision for rehabilitation and restoration represents management's assessment of expenditure expected to be incurred for various mines and the group's processing plants.
+Refer Note 1(y) for measurement and recognition criteria.

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED 30 JUNE 2014
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED 30 JUNE 2015